 You are welcome here!
 Libraries are here for you access, understand, and communicate using all kinds of information.
 Ms. Haskins is also available by email or virtual meetings.
 Get reading recommendations and support with research, personal interests, and project goals.
 If I am not available after school, you can get live online homework help through SacLibrary.

 Reading options are organized through this website on the Read page, and library instruction is on the Learn page.
-Instruction aligns with School Library Standards, and Social Justice Standards, as well as the Librarian's Code of Ethics.
+Instruction aligns with School Library Standards, and Social Justice Standards, as well as the American Library Association's Code of Ethics.

 SacLibrary Virtual Programs includes virtual teen space, book clubs, and trivia events

 Hello!
 I am Ms. Haskins.
 I believe strongly in your right to read, seek information, and speak freely.
 I love solving information problems, and learning new things, and I look forward to sharing my skills with you!
 To support intellectual freedom, I will not repeat or disclose the books you read, or the questions or ideas you share with me (except as legally required if you share that you or someone else under 18 years old is in danger- see Mandated Reporting for details).

 I first started my work in libraries 15 years ago, and continue to love to connect people with the information and learning opportunities that fit their goals.
 I have a Bachelor's degree in English-Writing, and a Master's degree in Library and Information Science.
 I have teaching credentials in high school Art, English, Health Sciences, and Home Economics, as well as Career and Technical Education- Hospitality, Tourism, and Recreation.

 On a more personal note, I have been married to my wonderful husband for 6 years.
 I have 2 beautiful dogs, a twin sister, and a long history of mental illnesses- most notably, General Anxiety Disorder.
 I am queer.
 I speak French and have traveled extensively through Europe, a tiny bit through Africa, and I once went out to dinner on the Asian continent while staying in Istanbul.